-Unlike the full site, which show us the details of each related list, Salesforce1 displays just the names of the related lists.
+Unlike the full site, which show us the details of each related list, the Salesforce app displays just the names of the related lists.
 We can tap any of the related lists to see related records.
 Since we know the Open Activities related list has one item-the task we just created-let's check that related list out.